 It’s advisable to do it in writing, because it may get to a point where you need to prove your claims.
 Sending an email is an excellent way to do it because you won’t need to come face to face with your harasser and you’ll get proof that you asked them to stop in case it goes on.

 Document What Happens During the Incidents

 If possible, keep notes, memos, gifts or any other tangible evidence you receive from the harasser.
-It would be wise to save these in a safe place that’s not controlled by your employer.
 Your employer has access to communications you have through the workplace equipment, and the information may not be confidential.
 They may use it against you in the end.

 Employers have the ability to monitor employees and have access to emails and texts sent through company computers.
 They may also have access to public websites that you log in through the company servers, including your Facebook account.

 The company policies may have information about harassment, so check your employee manual if you have one.
 Most companies have specific harassment policies and include who to complain to.

 If the company doesn’t have workplace harassment policies, you should address this with the authority figure in the workplace who may be able to help you.

 Restoring the problem to the human resources department may be the best thing you can do.
 It will give your employer a chance to rectify the problem, and there is a chance that the harassment will come to an end.
 Even if it does not stop, you’ll have proof that the employer knows about it, preventing any future claims from the company they were unaware of the issue.